 Paperclip Mojo Patented Technology Enables The Brokerage Inc. to Better Handle Medicare Enrollment Period

-/EIN News/ -- HACKENSACK, N. J. , Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Paperclip, Inc. (OTCMKTS:PCPJ) and its Mojo® services helped The Brokerage Inc., a national field marketing organization and brokerage general agency, greatly improve their efficiency during this year’s Medicare enrollment period.
-The Brokerage Inc. used Mojo to process 3-4 months’ worth of backlog data—approximately 12,000 applications—in a matter of 3 business days, which would have normally required months of manual data entry.
+HACKENSACK, N. J. , Feb.
+14, 2023 (GLOBE NEWSWIRE) -- Paperclip, Inc. PCPJ and its Mojo® services helped The Brokerage Inc., a national field marketing organization and brokerage general agency, greatly improve their efficiency during this year's Medicare enrollment period.
+The Brokerage Inc. used Mojo to process 3-4 months' worth of backlog data—approximately 12,000 applications—in a matter of 3 business days, which would have normally required months of manual data entry.

 "Mojo has allowed our new business team to work more efficiently," said Cristin Hopkin-Bishop, Chief Operating Officer, The Brokerage, Inc. "We no longer have to spend time on data entry and can focus more time on case management so we are able to provide better service to our agents and agency partners."